 From the UK’s leading supplier of CCTV Data Protection Media.

-A comprehensive system for the logging, archiving and presentation of Digital Evidence which has been downloaded onto disc.
-This complete system is a must of all users of Video Surveillance, CCTV, Automatic Number Plate Recognition, Body Worn Camera (BWC) and Un-manned Aerial Vehicle (UAV) Systems.
+A comprehensive system for the logging, archiving and presentation of Digital Evidence which has been downloaded onto a media disc or encrypted portable memory device.
+This complete system is a must of all users of Video Surveillance, CCTV, Automatic Number Plate Recognition, Body Worn Camera (BWC) and Un-manned Aerial Vehicle (UAV) Drone surveillance systems.

 - The one box ‘data compliant’ evidence system all in one folder which can be “Own Branded”.